YupItsZac/jQuery.exLink/README.md

 **linkWarning** - Display a warning notifying the user that they are navigating to an external link.
 By default, this is enabled.
 Ex: linkWarning: true

 **fileWarning** - Similar to linkWarning, this notifies the user that they are opening a document and asks for confirmation ot proceed.
 By default, this is also enabled.
 Ex: fileWarning: true

+**hostCompare** - New in version 1.2.0, set this as true to identify external links based on a hostname comparison.
+If false, which is the default case, exLink will identify the external links based on protocol information.
+By default, this is disabled.
+Ex: hostCompare: true

 ######Visual Options